 At face value, Kerry did the same thing as Logan did.
 He is a citizen that spoke to a foreign government on behalf of the United States government without authorization.
 This statute has only been used twice.
 The last time was in 1853, and neither use has resulted in a conviction.

 Until there is a complete investigation, it is unknown if Kerry violated the Logan Act.
 Regardless, Kerry helped Obama run an end around Congress with the Iran deal.
 Now, he is trying to do the same with Trump.
-Kerry needs to stay in his lane.We value your comments!
-Please weigh in on our comment section below.
+Kerry needs to stay in his lane.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com